uceerbr/AMLS_II_assignment20_21/README.md

 Research project for AMLS II (ELEC0135)

 Please note that an update to the code in this repository somehow changed the link that was in the footnote of my paper.
 I have resubmitted a PDF of my paper with the updated link, but I have left the old Word document in the submission so you can see that it was submitted before the dealine and the only difference is the github link.
 I hope that is ok.
-Thanks for your consideration.
+Thank you for your consideration.

 The project script details the parameters for training the agent and for testing it against the semi-random opponent: